 - Dashboards show all the information to understand the business and the ability to make decisions quickly.

 - It has a Performance recorder built-in tool that provides detailed information about workbook performance.
 That includes connecting to data sources, query execution, data blending, Layout, etc. This summary report can analyze what was taking too long or where we can improve the performance.

 - It keeps the audit information of every action we do in the interface.
-Because of this, when you make a mistake or make a lot of unwanted changes, you can use the undo button or redo to get to roll back to normal.
+Because of this, when you make a mistake or make many unwanted changes, you can use the undo button or redo to get it to roll back to normal.

 - It has a Duplicate Sheet option that allows you to duplicate the existing data analytics to an entirely new sheet.

 The following are the supporting file types, and this article explains every one of them, to learn.

 - Bookmark -tbm

 - Data Extract – tde

 Every Tableau workbook contains sheets (charts) and dashboards.
 That means it has all the information about the Visualizations or sheets we created, dimensions, and measures we used and applied.